luisfop/responsive-app/README.md

-# Hey this is a UFOBlog page!
+# Hey, this is a UFOBlog page funny example!